-It can also POSSE posts, comments/replies, retweets, likes/favorites, and event RSVPs to Facebook, Twitter, and Flickr.
+It can also POSSE posts, issues, comments/replies, retweets, RSVPs, and likes/favorites/stars to Twitter, Flickr, GitHub, Mastodon, and Meetup (where supported).

 How to use